American Express Platinum Review (2024): Benefits, Rewards & Value

 $240Monthly ($20/month)

-Statement credits for subscriptions to Audible, Disney+, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
+Statement credits for eligible subscriptions to Audible, Disney+, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.

 Maximization Tip:

-Statement credits for CLEAR membership, which provides expedited security at select airports and stadiums.
+Statement credit for CLEAR Plus membership, offering expedited security at select airports and stadiums.

 Maximization Tip: